BACKGROUND (a message from our Minister, Neil)

 In the coming days between now and the conference, we will be posting information which, we hope, will set the scene and emphasise the importance of this event.
 During “COP fortnight”, we will post additional information as it becomes available.
 Please check-in regularly to this page for the latest news.

-COP26 High-level agenda: this gives you an idea of what is happening each day.
+COP26 High-level agenda: this gives you an idea of what is happening each day at the conference.
 You can view this agenda here.

 Climate countdown: Big Dreams Little Footprints and Wild Planet Explorers are counting down the weeks with a weekly Activity-Action post for families.
 These are fun activity ideas and practical actions that families can take in the lead up to COP26.
 Please click this link for details.